 - a) Cannot be lower than the finished level of both the subdivision lots and the adjacent road carriageway, so that water cannot drain towards the substation.
-Note that in rural areas, the finished level of road carriageway is usually higher than that of the surrounding areas to allow natural draining of water from the carriageway. - b) If the site is higher than the finished level of the subdivision, retaining walls with access steps or suitable batters shall be provided by the developer at no cost to Horizon Power.
-The batters shall have an incline of no less than ratio 1:6, and shall meet both the appropriate Australian Standard and the requirements of the LGA.
+Note: That in rural areas, the finished level of road carriageway is usually higher than that of the surrounding areas to allow natural draining of water from the carriageway. - b) If the site is higher than the finished level of the subdivision, retaining walls with access steps or suitable batters shall be provided by the developer at no cost to Horizon Power.
+The design and installation of batters shall have a certification from a civil engineer (NPER), and shall meet both the appropriate Australian Standard and the requirements of the LGA.
 Where retaining walls or batters are required, the land requirement of the site shall be increased to include retaining walls or batters. - c) Where civil site level and retaining walls are required, details shall be shown by the designer on the UDS design drawing for DCR.
-A signed certificate of verification by a professional civil engineer registered on the NPER verifying that the substation retaining walls are structurally sound for their purposes is required. - d) Require an area no less than one metre in front of and below the level of doors within the substation to enable the doors to be opened without obstruction. - e) Shall not be located in the vicinity of a water course or open drains. - f) Shall not be located on a transmission easement or distribution cable easement.
+A signed certificate of verification by a professional civil engineer registered on the NPER verifying that the substation retaining walls are structurally sound for their purposes is required. - d) Require an area no less than one metre in front of and below the level of doors within the substation to enable the doors to be opened without obstruction. - e) Shall not be located in the vicinity of a water course or open drains. - Shall not be located on a transmission easement or distribution cable easement.

-The substation site civil and land requirements are shown on drawings in the Distribution Substation Manual [7].
-For rural subdivisions where 63 kVA substations are used, the foundations shall be a standard concrete pipe culvert as per the DSM.
+The substation site civil and land requirements are shown on drawings G3 - Substation Arrangements in the Distribution Construction Standards [3].
+For rural subdivisions where 63 kVA substations are used, the foundations shall be a standard concrete pipe culvert as per G4 - Equipment Installation Guide in the Distribution Construction Standards [3].
+The substation site is required to satisfy G5 - Fire Protection Requirements of the Distribution Construction Standards [3].